MarrisSparrisNilsson/AAIS_project/README.md

 <!-- What dataset is planned to be used, and how to collect data for the project -->

 The primary datasets that will be used are various invoice datasets gathered from _Huggingface_.
 The datasets include **images of invoices** (currently +2000 images) together with the **truth text data** within the images in json format.
-We also intend to compose a small dataset, consisting of invoices recieved by the members of the team.

 **Links to datasets:**